MBilalQureshi/hangman/README.md

     - Total stages
     - Total wins
     - Total loses
-- This game dosen't require leaderboard as it has multiple stages options and user can select how many he/she would love to play.
+- This game doesn’t require leaderboard as it has multiple stages options and user can select how many he/she would love to play.

 ![last three players](/documentation/readme_img/last-three-users.png)